Course Descriptions

 An advanced course in California discovery and related aspects of civil procedure.
 Emphasis is placed on the conduct of oral depositions, written interrogatories, production of documents, expert witness discovery, and other discovery and investigative techniques, and their use in pre-trial proceedings, settlement and mediation, and trial.

-California Land Use Law - 1 Unit
+California Land Use Practice - 1 Unit

 Students learn about land use law and practice in California with an emphasis on zoning laws and the California Environmental Quality Act (CEQA) as applied to proposed projects.
 Through lectures, case studies, and discussions, the course will explore the project application process, permit requirements, administrative approval procedures, and environmental review.
 Students will also learn administrative appeal procedures and requirements and key elements for common challenges brought under CEQA, as well as basic mandamus procedures to file and defend against a writ petition challenging a final administrative decision on project approval and a CEQA determination.